Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

 It turns out that replacing the quantum communication of prepare-and-send protocols requires significantly stronger control over the untrusted prover.
 At a high level, the reason is the following: for Mahadev's measurement protocol, it suffices to show that \emph{there exists} a quantum state that is consistent with the distribution of measurement outcomes reported by the prover, in the sense that the measurement outcomes for different bases could have been obtained by measurements on (copies of) the same state.
 In contrast, if we want to replace the step of the verifier sending a physical quantum state to the prover, we need to show that the prover has \emph{actually constructed} a certain quantum state, not just that such a quantum state exists mathematically.\footnote{In fact, in~\cite{vidick2020classical} it was shown that Mahadev's measurement protocol does ensure that the prover \emph{knows} (in the sense of a proof of knowledge) the state it is measuring, not just that it exists mathematically.
 The notion of ``knowing'' a quantum state is quite subtle to define and we forego a detailed description here, but point out that this is weaker than showing that the prover actually constructed the state and (to the best of our knowledge) not sufficient to use Mahadev's protocol for prepare-and-measure scenarios.} We give a more detailed description of what it means to ``actually construct'' a quantum state in \ref{sec:proof_sketch}.

 The first classical protocol that provably forced a quantum prover to prepare a certain quantum state was the single-qubit RSP protocol of~\cite{rsp} (see also~\cite{qfactory} for a related result).
-This protocol essentially achieves our informal theorem as stated above for a single qubit, i.e.~$n=1$.\footnote{The protocol in~\cite{rsp} in fact works for a set of 10 states which includes the 4 BB84 states.
-Here, we only focus on the 4 BB84 states as this is the case we will deal with in our parallel RSP protocol.} We give a brief outline of that protocol and its soundness proof in \ref{sec:proof_sketch}.
+This protocol essentially achieves our informal theorem as stated above for a single qubit, i.e.~$n=1$.\footnote{The protocol in~\cite{rsp} allows for the qubit to be prepared in one of 10 possible states} which includes the 4 BB84 states.
+Here, we only focus on the 4 BB84 states as this is the case we will deal with in our parallel RSP protocol.
+At first sight, it might seem as though a simple hybrid argument, which replaces each BB84 qubit with a (sequential) instance of~\cite{rsp}, suffices to achieve the multi-qubit task.
+However, the single-qubit RSP protocol of~\cite{rsp} only ensures that each BB84 qubit can be individually replaced by an RSP protocol up to a \emph{global} isometry.
+Because the prover's state can be entangled in arbitrary ways between intermediate applications of the protocol, it is difficult to justify that all of the individual replacements together form an actual $n$-qubit BB84 state; as we explain below, the fact that the protocol from~\cite{rsp} is composable does not remedy this situation, either.
+While some prior work~\cite{https://doi.org/10.48550/arxiv.1604.01586} showed that composable \emph{single-qubit} RSP suffices in the context of quantum verification, one would have to show a similar result for each application of interest.
+Our parallel RSP protocol, in contrast, can be used in a plug-and-play manner for many cryptographic protocols and applications.
+In addition, our protocol has fewer rounds than a sequential repetition of~\cite{rsp} and also immediately yields a \emph{proof of quantum space} (a certificate that the prover has a certain number of qubits).
+We give a brief outline of~\cite{rsp} and its soundness proof in \ref{sec:proof_sketch}.